Job profile

 must have skills:

-• Interpersonal and psychotherapeutic skills
+• Strong interpersonal and psychotherapeutic skills

-• Excellent communication skills
+• Exceptional communication skills

-• Analytical skills
+• Analytical skills to evaluate the effectiveness of interventions

-• The ability to work as part of a team
+• The ability to work collaboratively as part of a team

-• Independence and self-motivation
+• Independence and self-motivation to work efficiently

-• Self-awareness, self-knowledge, security and self-belief
+• Self-awareness, self-knowledge, and confidence in oneself

-• IT skills
+• Proficiency in IT skills

-• Understanding of cultural and religious diversity.
+• Understanding of cultural and religious diversity in clients.

 Work experience